zjuGISwjh/ComputerGraphics/README.md

 # ComputerGraphics
-Code for computer graphics class in 2019
+Code for computer graphics course in 2019